sumitpatel93/credo-zksync/README.md

 - 🔑 **[OpenID4VC](https://openid.net/sg/openid4vc/)** - support for [OpenID for Verifiable Credential Issuance](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html), [OpenID for Verifiable Presentations](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) and [Self-Issued OpenID Provider v2](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html).
 - 🪪 **Multiple credential formats** - [W3C Verifiable Credential Data Model v1.1](https://www.w3.org/TR/vc-data-model/), [SD-JWT VCs](https://www.ietf.org/archive/id/draft-ietf-oauth-sd-jwt-vc-03.html), and [AnonCreds](https://hyperledger.github.io/anoncreds-spec/).
 - 🏢 **Multi-tenant** - Optional multi-tenant module for managing multiple tenants under a single agent.

-## Demo

-To get to know the Credo issuance and verification flow, we built a demo to walk through it yourself together with agents Alice and Faber.

-- OpenID4VC and SD-JWT VC demo in the [`/demo-openid`](/demo-openid) directory.
-- DIDComm and AnonCreds demo in the [`/demo`](/demo) directory.

-## Contributing

-If you would like to contribute to the framework, please read the [Framework Developers README](/DEVREADME.md) and the [CONTRIBUTING](/CONTRIBUTING.md) guidelines.
-These documents will provide more information to get you started!

-There are regular community working groups to discuss ongoing efforts within the framework, showcase items you've built with Credo, or ask questions.
-See [Meeting Information](https://github.com/openwallet-foundation/credo-ts/wiki/Meeting-Information) for up to date information on the meeting schedule.
-Everyone is welcome to join!

-We welcome you to join our mailing list and Discord channel.
-See the [Wiki](https://github.com/openwallet-foundation/credo-ts/wiki/Communication) for up to date information.

-## License

 OpenWallet Foundation Credo is licensed under the [Apache License Version 2.0 (Apache-2.0)](/LICENSE).